Rmanamr/CMD-Fibonacci-loop-Java/README.md

 Java CMD progtam for printing Fibonacci series from 0 to input value(number_Of_Series) with a for loop.
 using Java version 1.8.0

-Run the program using :
+Run the program typing :
-CMD_Fibonacci_loop.exe
-or typing :
+"javac CMD_Fibonacci_loop.java"
+then
+"java CMD_Fibonacci_loop"
-"python CMD_Fibonacci_loop.py" in Windows CMD
+in Windows CMD
-while CMD is in the CMD-Fibonacci-loop.py directory
+while CMD is in the CMD-Fibonacci-loop.java directory

 You can see the program document using :
-"python -m pydoc CMD_Fibonacci_loop"
+"javadoc CMD_Fibonacci_loop.java"
- while CMD is in the CMD-Fibonacci-loop.py directory
+ while CMD is in the CMD-Fibonacci-loop.java directory

 Feel free to contact me at:
 @ armanazarnik@gmail.com